How To Be Super Likeable In A Job Interview | 3 Self Confidence Hacks

 There are a few things off the top of my head that I like about myself.
 What about you?

-So, if you’re focused on that and you think hard enough, I want you to get really clear on what it is you like about yourself.
+If you’re focused on that and you think hard enough, I want you to get really clear on what it is you like about yourself.

-So if you have an education, a degree, it means you probably worked hard in school, right?
+If you have an education, a degree, it means you probably worked hard in school, right?

 But, just giving you some ideas.